Larry Thomas (actor): Early life

-Thomas was born in the New York City borough of Brooklyn to a Jewish family of Russian and Romanian background.
-He moved to California at the age of 11, where he was raised by his mother.
+Thomas was born in the New York City borough of Brooklyn to an observant Jewish family of Russian and Romanian background.
+His parents divorced and he moved to California alongside his mother and sister when he was 11.
+He attended Hebrew school after school hours.

 Career

 Acting

-Prior to acting, Thomas had jobs as a bail bondsman, bartender, and janitor.
+Prior to acting, Thomas had jobs as a bail bondsman and court investigator.

 He is best known for his role as Yev Kassem in the "Soup Nazi" episode of the television sitcom Seinfeld.
-According to an interview, Thomas, who was a huge fan of the series, attended his audition in character in a military uniform, and won the role by improvising his now-famous line, "No soup for you!"
+Thomas took an acting workshop taught by Jeffrey Tambor.
+Tambor was fascinated by Thomas’ acting in a workshop and his classmates convinced Tambor to write a letter to Marc Hirschfeld, casting director of The Larry Sanders Show (which starred Tambor) as well as Seinfeld.
+Thomas, who was a huge fan of the series, got a call from Hirschfield for the character and attended his audition in character in a military uniform, and won the role by improvising his now-famous line, "No soup for you!"
 His widely acclaimed performance earned him a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 1996, which he lost to Tim Conway for Coach.
 He reprised the role in the series' final episode.

 In 1997, he made a cameo appearance as the blackjack dealer in Austin Powers: International Man of Mystery, sharing the scene with Mike Myers and Robert Wagner.
 In 2004, he guest-starred as himself in the Scrubs episode "My Self-Examination", where the main character tried to trick him into saying the Soup Nazi's catchphrase, "No Soup for You!"
 He also played a Soup Nazi-like "food cop" in a commercial for the Center for Consumer Freedom.
 That same year he guest-starred in the television series Drake & Josh as Bob Galloway in the episode "2 Idiots and a Baby."